ninadepina/Bear-yGoodCaptions/docs/productdoc.md

 ### 3. Prioritise Identity

 > Design is tailored specifically to meet the user's preferences.
+This approach can help avoid a one-size-fits-all solution and instead create designs that are more inclusive and respectful of individual differences.

+My whole design is tailored to Marie's preferences.
+Every feature I added/changed is based on her wishes and needs.
+-   I improved the content of the closed captions because Marie expressed that she would like the closed captions to be more clear.
+-   I changed the positioning of the closed captions because Marie expressed that she would like it to be more clear who's speaking.
+-   I added speaker names to the closed captions because Marie expressed that she would like to know who is speaking, when the speaker is not in the camera's view.
+-   I added detailed explanations of background noises because Marie expressed that she currently found them to be too bland.
+-   I added a visual indication of background noises because Marie expressed that she would like to know the origin of the background noises.
+-   I added a subtle shake to the screen when someone is furious because Marie expressed that she would like to see more nuances in how angry someone is.

-I chose to work with a scene from 'The Bear' because Marie expressed in our first meeting that that is one of the series she likes to watch.
+I also chose to work with a scene from 'The Bear' because Marie expressed in our first meeting that that is one of the series she likes to watch.
 It's also one of the series she had difficulty following the closed captions and understanding the mood.

 ### 4. Add Nonsense